 Admission to ATC is based on a lottery.
 Please review the Lottery FAQ Section below to learn more about why a lottery is used and how it's conducted at ATC.
-The lottery for the 2023-2024 school year will be held on February 23, 2023.
-The deadline for applications is Monday, February 20, 2023.
+The 2024/2025 school year lottery will be held on February 22, 2024.
+The deadline for applications is Monday, February 19, 2024.

 Incoming Siblings of Current ATC Students and Employees

-All siblings (brothers & sisters only) of currently enrolled students and employees must fill out a lottery application online.
-Siblings and employees do receive priority in our lottery, so make sure to complete the section that requests information regarding siblings at ATC.
+All siblings (brothers & sisters only) of currently enrolled students and employees must complete a lottery application online.
+Siblings and employees receive priority in our lottery, so complete the section requesting information regarding siblings at ATC.

 Lottery Frequently Asked Questions (FAQ)